-- 43. The requirement referred to in Article 20(11)(b) of Regulation (EU) 2017/2402 should be limited to exposures to debtors or guarantors to which both of the following requirements apply at the time of origination of the underlying exposure: - (a) the debtor or guarantor is explicitly flagged in a credit registry as an entity with adverse credit history due to negative status or negative information stored in the credit registry; - (b) the debtor or guarantor is on the credit registry for reasons that are relevant to the purposes of the credit risk assessment.
+- 33. The requirement referred to in Article 24(9)(b) of Regulation (EU) 2017/2402 should be limited to exposures to debtors or guarantors for to which both of the following requirements apply at the time of origination of the underlying exposure: - (a) the debtor or guarantor is explicitly flagged in a credit registry as an entity with adverse credit history due to negative status or negative information stored in the credit registry; - (b) the debtor or guarantor is on the credit registry for reasons that are relevant for the purposes of the credit risk assessment.